 The respondent is a 26-year-old male from Morocco.
 He stated that before this pushback, he had experienced four other pushbacks in total – three from Greece and one from Bulgaria.
 This pushback was from Nea Vyssa, Greece to Turkey.

-At 6pm on 05/04/2022 he left with one friend, a 27-year-old male also from Morocco, from Edirne to Karaağaç.
-They walked for 3 hours to get close to the border fence, a 5 metre high fence with barbed wire on top.
-They waited another 30 minutes before crossing the border at 9:30pm.
+At 6 p.m. on 05/04/2022 he left with one friend, a 27-year-old man also from Morocco, from Edirne to Karaağaç.
+They walked for three hours to get close to the border fence, and at about 9:30 p.m. they crossed into Greece.

-After crossing the border they immediately ran across some farmland for almost 2 kilometres until they arrived at a paved road.
-They crossed over this road and continued walking, stopping only from time to to rest for five minutes and smoke.
+After crossing the border they immediately ran across some farmland for almost two kilometres until they arrived at a paved road.
+They crossed over this road and continued walking, stopping only from time to time to rest for five minutes and smoke.

 They arrived near Valtos and by this time it was light.
-They hid between a dry river and a tree.
-They chose to hide because it is an open area surrounded by farmlands with a paved road nearby and a crossroad up ahead where they could see many cars passing.
-While checking the road, his friend suddenly told him that a civilian car had slowed down but then continued driving.
+They hid between a dry river and a tree because was an open area surrounded by farmlands with a paved road nearby and a crossroad up ahead where they could see many cars passing, recalled the respondent.
+While checking the road, the respondent’s friend suddenly told him that a civilian car had slowed down but then continued driving.
 The respondent described the car as a grey Volkswagen Golf.

-The respondent stated that soon after, they briefly fell asleep and then at 09:00am were awoken by being assaulted by men in uniforms, five in total.
-They fell asleep for just 10 minutes.
-Then they were woken up because someone was kicking them and another man grabbed the respondent’s friend’s foot and kept pulling him.
-These men kept kicking the respondent and hitting them with a plastic baton.
+The respondent stated that soon after they fell asleep, at around 09:00 a.m., they were awoken by five men in uniforms assaulting them.
+They had fallen asleep for only about 10 minutes.
+When they were woken, someone was kicking them and another man grabbed the respondent’s friend’s foot and kept pulling him; the men kept kicking the respondent and hitting them with a plastic baton, described the respondent.

-He stated that they were beaten at random points on their bodies for 10 minutes.
+He stated that the group was beaten at random points on their bodies for approximately 10 minutes.

-After they were beaten, these men forced them to walk to where they were parked on the road for 3 minutes.
-These men then started asking the respondent and his travelling companion.
-These men questioned the respondent – “where are you from?”, “how did you cross?”, “where did you cross?”, “are there any others?”.
+After they were beaten, the uniformed men reportedly forced them to walk to where they were parked on the road for three minutes, asking the respondent and his travelling companion,“where are you from?”, “how did you cross?”, “where did you cross?”, “are there any others?”.

 The respondent stated that they were spoken to in English and the only languages they heard these men use were Greek and English.